The Higurashi Season 2 release date has been officially confirmed for July 2021, the Summer 2021 anime season.

 - Arc 3 (Curse Deceiving/Tataridamashi-hen Sono Ichi): Episodes 9 – 13

-Based on these episodes’ design and pacing, it seems very likely that the first three arcs in the new anime will subvert the original story arcs.
-Arc 4 will likely contain a new turning point, and then the finale in Arc 5 will serve as a new answers arc.
+Based on these episodes’ design and pacing, the first three arcs in the new anime subverted the original story arcs.
+Arc 4 contained a new turning point, and then the finale in Arc 5 will serve as a new answers arc.

 The When We Cry series actually goes beyond Higurashi.
 Starting in 2007, developer 07th Expansion and creator Ryukishi07 began releasing the Umineko: When They Cry series, followed up in October 2019 by the still unfinished Ciconia: When They Cry series.

 Studio DEEN already adapted the Umineko anime with 26 episodes in 2009.
-Fans sometimes referred to Umineko as When They Cry Season 3, and it’s possible the Higurashi Gou anime could be the springboard for an Umineko remake or reboot, as well.
+Fans sometimes referred to Umineko as When They Cry Season 3, and it seems the Higurashi SOTSU anime is a springboard for connecting to these other series in a new way, not as a direct Umineko remake or reboot.